cfrg/draft-irtf-cfrg-hybrid-kems/draft-irtf-cfrg-hybrid-kems.md

 certain parameters determine certain others {{CDM23}}.
 These properties are referred to with labels of the form X-BIND-P-Q.  For example, LEAK-BIND-K-PK means that for a given shared secret (K), there is a unique encapsulation key (PK) that could have produced it, even if all of the secrets involved are given to the adversary after the encapsulation operation is completed (LEAK).

 The property LEAK-BIND-K,PK-CT is related to the C2PRI property discussed above.
 Related to the ciphertext collision-freeness of the underlying PKE scheme of a FO-transform KEM.
 Also called ciphertext collision resistance.

 [[ TODO: Discuss other salient binding properties. ]]

 ## Security Requirements for Constituent Components {#security-requirements}

-> TODO: We need to provide more thorough description, and verify that
+> TODO: We need to provide more thorough description, and verify that these
-> these requirements align with the requirements of the security proofs in the
+> requirements align with the requirements of the security proofs in the
 > literature, especially {{GHP2018}} and {{XWING}}.

 ### Security Requirements for KEMs {#security-kems}

 Component KEMs MUST be IND-CCA-secure {{GHP2018}} {{XWING}}.

-For instances of QSF, the component KEM MUST also be ciphertext second preimage resistant (C2PRI) {{XWING}}: this allows the component KEM encapsulation key and ciphertext to be left out from the KDF input.
+For instances of `QSF`, the component KEM MUST also be ciphertext second preimage resistant (C2PRI) {{XWING}}: this allows the component KEM encapsulation key and ciphertext to be left out from the KDF input.